blackhat-7/sql2diagram/README.md

 - Saves the generated D2 code to the specified output file
 - The D2 file can then be rendered using the D2 CLI tool to create SVG, PNG, or other visual formats

-### Architecture

-The tool is built with a modular architecture:

-- **Core Package**: Defines interfaces and data structures
-- **SQL Simulator**: Handles database instance management (PostgreSQL)
-- **Schema Builder**: Extracts schema information from the database
-- **Diagram Builder**: Converts schema to D2 format
-- **Migration Builder**: Handles file reading and SQL preparation

-This design allows for easy extension to support additional database types and diagram formats in the future.